KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 ## <a id="scenario"></a> Scenario

-This tutorial is centered around the following hypothetical scenario.
+This tutorial is centered around the following scenario.

 You work at BigCorp and are tasked to provide an on-demand, self-serve RabbitMQ service for BigCorp's development teams who are working with Tanzu Application Platform.
-You have already reviewed the RabbitMQ offering that is available with Bitnami Services, but have discovered that while it is an excellent service for testing and for quickly getting started, it is not quite suitable for BigCorp's stringent and specific needs.
+You reviewed the RabbitMQ offering that is available with Bitnami Services and discovered that it is an excellent service for testing and quickly getting started, but it is not quite suitable for BigCorp's stringent and specific needs.

-In particular, you must comply with BigCorp's auditing and logging policy, and want to enforce that every RabbitMQ cluster in use on the platform adheres to that policy.
+In particular, you must comply with BigCorp's auditing and logging policy.
+You want to enforce that every RabbitMQ cluster in use on the platform adheres to that policy.
-At the same time, you don't want to be a blocker for the application teams and want to offer them self-serve access to RabbitMQ whenever they need it, without incurring any untoward delays.
+However, you don't want to be a blocker for the application teams and want to offer them self-serve access to RabbitMQ whenever they need it, without incurring any untoward delays.
-You have heard great things about Tanzu Application Platform's dynamic provisioning capability, and are now looking to make use of it to help you complete your task.
+You have heard about the dynamic provisioning capability in Tanzu Application Platform and want to use it to complete your task.

 In this tutorial, you learn how to: